 The phone in his room buzzed.
 “Your dinner order is ready, sir.
 Can we bring it up?”

-He had told his therapist in Chicago, “I’m not aging well.
+He had told his psychologist in Chicago, “I’m not aging well.
 Maybe it’s all those things that Katya sends me — links, apps, videos, music, news, poetry, stories…too much.
 Then she wants to know what I think about it.
 Feeling proud of her, an advanced student, of course I’ve to let her know.

 “But thinking that hard is bad for my head, my business — I shouldn’t ponder too deeply.”

-“What happened to JoAnn?”
-The psychologist changed the subject.
+“What happened to JoAnn?” asked the therapist.

 “I broke it off.
 JoAnn’s only a little older than Katya, who didn’t like her.”